 Temporary - Immediate need to hire on a short term basis and the appointment duration will not exceed 999 hours within a calendar year.
 Such appointments should not lead to regular appointment without going through a search.

 Appointment of an individual whose experience and accomplishment make him/her uniquely qualified

 A visiting faculty or researcher appointment of two years or less in duration that is not funding based

 A candidate identified in a previous search pool for a similar position

 A Personnel Action is a type of recruitment exception that does not create a vacant position, but typically necessitates a change in job title and/or compensation beyond the range established by the Classification and Market Study.
 See Compensation Related Actions for more information.

 - Change in Job Title

 - A change in job title is often necessitated when the responsibility of a given position changes due to reassignment or job restructure.
 Such changes may be an ongoing or be in an interim or acting role.
 All job title change request will require a recruitment exception to be processed.
-Please contact your SSC for guidance.
+Please contact HRM for guidance.

 - Change in Compensation

 - For University Support Staff (USS) and Unclassified Professional Staff (UPS) positions where an increase in compensation is requested outside of the established salary grade, a recruitment exception is required.
 If the requested increase is within the established salary grade, please see Compensation Related Actions for process to initiate this change